Section 106 planning obligations

 What can planning obligations do?

-Legally, a planning obligation must be:
+Legally, a planning obligation must:

 • Directly relate to the proposed development